 Then I saw it.
-Raw dough floating in a pool of melted butter.
+Homemade biscuits in a pool of melted butter.
 While some might have found this image unappealing, I fell in love instantly and I didn’t even know what they were yet!
+They were Butter Swim Biscuits and I needed them in my life.

 A little research and I had several common names.
 Apparently these buttery buttermilk biscuits are actually quite common.
 It is a wonder I hadn’t run across them before.
 I mean two of my favorite things: butter and carbs.